hhvm/user-documentation/guides/hack/13-contexts-and-capabilities/02-local-operations.md

 * `write_prop`, representing the permission to mutate properties of objects
 * `dynamic`, representing the permission to cast a value to the `dynamic` type

-In all of the below cases, the relevant local operations are only legal due to the existence of the matching capabilities within the context of the function.
+In all of the below cases, the relevant local operations successfully typecheck due to the matching capabilities within the context of the function.

 ```hack
 function io_good()[io]: void {